The modulating function method for state estimation and feedback of infinite-dimensional systems: Notation, function spaces, and operator-theoretic preliminaries

-We adopt the notation presented in the book by {\sc Adams} \cite{adams2003sobolev} for Lebesgue and Sobolev spaces.
-When referring to function spaces with values in a Hilbert space $X$, we indicate the additional notation "$;X$" following the specification of the domain.
-For instance, the Lebesgue space of $p$-integrable $X$-valued functions over the domain $\Omega$ is denoted as $L^p(\Omega;X)$.
+For Lebesgue and Sobolev spaces, we follow the notation of {\sc Adams} \cite{adams2003sobolev}.
+For spaces of functions taking values in a Hilbert space $X$, the target space is indicated after a semicolon.
+For example, the space of $p$-integrable $X$-valued functions on $\Omega$ is denoted by $L^p(\Omega;X)$.